Baby Chiropractor Gold Coast

 Normal birthing involves significant forces that are transmitted through the baby’s body.
 The upper region of the uterus (womb) contracts placing a downward force on the baby’s bottom, while the cervix and pelvic floor provide an opposing and resisting force, which controls the birth.
 Your baby is effectively compressed between the two structures as they make a gradual decent into the world.
 This is a normal mechanism and their anatomy is designed to absorb the stresses.
 Assisted deliveries pull on head and neck structures that are not designed for such forces.
 A common misbelief is that caesarean sections are safer and gentler.
 This is incorrect as they also use a distracting (pulling) force to deliver the baby (the baby is pulled out of a small incision by its head, bottom, arm or leg).
 Assisted deliveries may cause musculoskeletal issues in the newborn.

 If you are looking at this website you are probably wondering if your baby could benefit from seeing a Gold Coast Baby Chiropractor.
 You may have already sought professional advice and been told that your baby is fine, but intuitively you know something is wrong.
-When working with babies I use gentle chiropractic combined with over 25 years experience working as a paediatric nurse and midwife to provide treatment and advice to help with various issues.
+When working with babies I use gentle chiropractic combined with experience gained over 25 years working as a paediatric nurse and midwife, to provide treatment and advice to help with various issues.
+In 2022 I deregistered as a Nurse & Midwife to focus more on my chiropractic practice.

 I propose the following questions: